Psonrie/geolocation/README.md

 # Geo Location

-Laravel service provider to retrieve a users location from their IP address using [freegeoip.app](https://freegeoip.app/) service.
+Laravel service provider to retrieve a users location from their IP address using [freegeoip.app](https://freegeoip.app/) or [geolocation-db](https://geolocation-db.com/) service.

 ## Requirements